Wednesday, September 20

 The Linton Housing Authority 2017 Board of Commissioners will meet at the Linton Housing Authority located at 1148 N 1300 W, on the third Tuesday of each month at 4:30 p.m.

 The Linton Public Library will be hosting Creative Crafternoon the first Saturday of the month from 1-2 p.m.

-“Griefshare”, grief recovery seminar and support, will meet at Glenburn Home in Linton each Thursday at 9:30 a.m.
-Griefshare features nationally recognized experts on grief recovery topics.
+“Griefshare”, grief recovery seminar and support, will continue to meet at Solsberry Christian Church, 10825 E. Christian Church Road, Solsberry each Thursday at 6-7:30 p.m. until Nov.
+16. Griefshare features nationally recognized experts on grief recovery topics.
 Seminar sessions include “Is This Normal?’, “The Challenges of Grief,” “Grief and Your Relationships,” “Why?,” and “Guilt and Anger.”
 For more information, call Cindy Buskirk or Le Ann Petit at 812-847-2221.

 The Center Township Board has established a schedule of regular meetings for the second Tuesday of each month at 7 p.m. at the Center Township Fire Station, located at 11242 East State Road 54 in Bloomfield.

 Zumbooty will be held at the Owen County YMCA Saturdays from 9:15 until 10:15 a.m.
 Zumbooty is easy-to-follow Zumba combined with the power of a basic boot camp workout.
 Cost is $4 per class for Y members, $6 for non-members For more information: www.owencountyymca.org or 812-828-9622